 It has a shorter clearing width at 20 inches, which may mean lesser coverage.
 The blades themselves come with rubber paddings.
 These rubber paddings are meant to aid in the auger propel system.
 The lack of exposure to metal blades, however, seems to be a disadvantage when they need to cut through ice comes up.

 The Toro Snowmaster makes use of pneumatic tires that measure 11 inches in diameter, The wheels have large tread lugs which are meant to provide better traction.
 Traction is needed for the Snowmaster since the wheels make it possible for the Snowmaster to move forward,

 The Ariens Crossover comes with solid plastic tires that have shallow treads.
 Although these may not seem to provide much traction, they do make the snowblower more lightweight making it easier to maneuver.

-One of the special features of the Toro Snowmaster if known as the Quick Stick.
-This is a joystick controller that is located at the handlebars.
-It is meant to change the direction and pitch of the snow chute without having to move it manually.
-This is definitely an added convenience compared to the snow chute of the Ariens Crossover which can only be controlled manually.
+One of the special features of the Toro Snowmaster is known as the Quick Stick.
+It is a joystick controller that is located at the handlebars.
+It is meant to change the direction and pitch of the snow chute without moving it manually.
+This is an added convenience compared to the snow chute of the Ariens Crossover which can only be controlled manually.

 Power and Performance

 In terms of power and performance, the Snowmaster and the Crossover have quite a difference.